jgkeightley/ScR-Data-Quartz/content/_index.md

 ---
-title: Modelf of Care for Shoulder Pain in Spinal Cord Injury: A Scoping Review
+title: Models of Care for Shoulder Pain in Spinal Cord Injury - A Scoping Review
 ---

 Thank you for visiting our data vault for our [Scoping Review]().